salilab/IHMValidation/README.md

 A solution to this error is using Autoconfig of decouple library to add the path to your .env file.
 See this [`stackoverflow post`](https://stackoverflow.com/questions/43570838/how-do-you-use-python-decouple-to-load-a-env-file-outside-the-expected-paths) for specific details.

+3. An error could arise from not being able to access the executable, even though the path is found.
+This error can occur with the ATSAS package and is displayed as:

+- `PermissionError: [Errno 13] Permission denied: '/ATSAS-3.0.3-1'`

+A solution to this is to open your .venv/bin/activate file and add in the above six variables at the top as 6 lines of code using the format `export KEY=VALUE`.
+See this [`stackoverflow post`](https://stackoverflow.com/questions/9554087/setting-an-environment-variable-in-virtualenv) for specific details.

 ## Information